Runnable/error-cat/README.md

 ## API

-### Module Properties

 The `error-cat` module exposes a single class named `ErrorCat`.
-This class has two static properties:

-1. `ErrorCat._instance` - A default instance for ease of use.
+Below is a complete listing of its methods.

+#### ErrorCat.middleware(err, req, res, next)
-2. `ErrorCat.responder` - An express middleware that can be used to handle error responses with `error-cat` (uses the method `respond` detailed in the next section).
+An express middleware that can be used to handle error responses with `error-cat` (uses the method `respond` detailed in the next section).

-Both properties are set as `writable: false`, and will throw errors if you attempt to assign them new values.
-If you need to change the basic beahvior please see the `Extending error-cat` section above.
+Note, this static method is set as `writable: false`, and will throw an error if you attempt to assign it a different value.
+If you need to change the default behavior please see the `Extending error-cat` section above.

 ### ErrorCat Methods